Milford, Massachusetts: Library

 The Milford Town Library was established in 1858.
 In fiscal year 2008, the town of Milford spent 1.5% ($966,758) of its budget on its public library—approximately $35 per person, per year ($42.87 adjusted for inflation to 2021).

 Education

-Milford Public Schools operates six public schools and is an eligible town for a vocational school, Blackstone Valley Regional Vocational Technical High School.
-The current superintendent of schools in Milford is Kevin McIntyre.
+Milford Public Schools operates six public schools, Shining Star Early Childhood Center (Preschool), Memorial Elementary School (Grades K to 2), Brookside Elementary School (Grades K to 2), Woodland Elementary School (Grades 3 to 5), Stacy Middle School (Grades 6 to 8), and Milford High School (Grades 9 to 12) (Grades 9 to 12).
+It is an eligible town for a vocational school, Blackstone Valley Regional Vocational Technical High School.
+Craig Consigli began serving as Superintendent in mid‑2025, after being appointed by the Milford School Committee.
+He was formally introduced as the next superintendent effective July 1, 2025.